paintedlbird7/plant-remedies/README.md

 A full-stack web application that allows users to document their home remedies and manage them in a personalized dashboard.
 Users can create, view, update, and delete plant remedies, as well as leave recipes on individual remedies.

+What problem it solves:

+One place to keep remedies past down to generations.
+The idea is to document and share traditional knowledge in a modern, organized way.

 <!-- 🔗 TODO: add link to deployed site-->
 🔗 **Check out the Application [Here](https://)**